Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: model and the ground state phase diagram

-In the F-AF case, a Haldane dimer phase exists where ferromagnetic spin pairs form $S=1$ states for $J_2/J_1<-1/4$ \cite{Furukawa2012,Agrapidis2019}.
-At the critical point $J_2/J_1=-1/4$, an exactly solvable resonating valence bond (RVB) state appears \cite{Hamada1988}, leading to a transition to a phase with ferromagnetic (F) long-range order.
-Similar to the AF-AF case, the existence of a gap at large $J_2/|J_1|$ remains a subject of controversy \cite{Kumar2015,Agrapidis2019}.
+In the FM-AFM case, a Haldane dimer phase exists where ferromagnetic spin pairs form $S=1$ states for $J_2/J_1<-1/4$ ($0.922\pi<\phi<\pi$) \cite{Furukawa2012,Agrapidis2019}.
+At the critical point $J_2/J_1=-1/4$ ($\phi=0.922\pi$), an exactly solvable resonating valence bond (RVB) state appears \cite{Hamada1988}, leading to a transition to a phase with ferromagnetic (FM) long-range order.
+Similar to the AFM-AFM case, the existence of a gap at large $J_2/|J_1|$ remains a subject of controversy \cite{Kumar2015,Agrapidis2019}.

-For the F-F and AF-F regions, there is no frustration and the ferromagnetic and TLL phases are realized, respectively.
+For the FM-FM and AFM-FM regions, there is no frustration and the ferromagnetic and TLL phases are realized, respectively.

-The zigzag XXZ chain exhibits richer variety of phases because of the broken SU(2) symmetry, including dimer singlet, spin fluid, ferromagnetic, antiferromagnetic phases\cite{Somma2001,Plekhanov2010,Hirata2000,Gerhardt1998,Jafari2007}, and long-range order of vector chirality at large Ising anisotropy\cite{Hikihara2001}.
+The zigzag XXZ chain exhibits a richer variety of phases because of the broken SU(2) symmetry, including dimer singlet, spin fluid, ferromagnetic, antiferromagnetic phases\cite{Somma2001,Plekhanov2010,Hirata2000,Gerhardt1998,Jafari2007}, and long-range order of vector chirality at large Ising anisotropy\cite{Hikihara2001}.
 Similarly, a zigzag Heisenberg ladder in an applied magnetic field also displays comparably a Tomonaga-Luttinger liquid (TLL), a $1/3$-magnetization plateau, spin-density-wave, vector chiral, and fully polarized phases \cite{Okunishi2003,Okunishi2008,Hikihara2010,Hikihara2008,Sudan2009}.

 Here, we investigate the impact of the anisotropic exchange interaction known as the $\Gamma$ term on these previously studied phases.